• Skip to main content

 Jump to Recipe Print Recipe

-Egg drop soup in a bowl.
+Sweet corn egg drop soup in a spoon.

 What are the Ingredients?

-• Broth: I make my Homemade Bone Broth from scratch, but you can use store-bought broth, or water is totally fine to use.
+• Broth - I make my Homemade Bone Broth from scratch, but you can use store-bought broth, or water is totally fine to use.

 • Seasonings and Spices: Some of the basics are salt, black or white pepper, garlic powder, ground ginger, and turmeric powder.

-• Sesame Oil: Optional but highly recommended for a nutty flavor.
+• Sesame Oil - Optional but highly recommended for a nutty flavor.

 How to Make Egg Drop Soup